What is the CLEAN Function?

-In such scenario, we can use the formula CLEAN(Monthlyreport).
+In such a scenario, we can use the formula CLEAN(Monthlyreport).
 Using the CLEAN function, we can remove any non-printable data present anywhere between the characters.
 We get the result shown below:

-Let’s assume we wish to remove line breaks from cells, we can use TRIM with CLEAN function as shown below:
+Let’s assume we wish to remove line breaks from cells, we can use TRIM with the CLEAN function as shown below:

 In the above example, the data include non-printable characters, as well as line breaks.
 To clean and trim data, we used formula =TRIM(CLEAN(text)) as shown below:

 The CLEAN function lacks the ability to remove all non-printing characters, particularly a non-breaking space, which can appear in Excel as CHAR(160).
-In such scenario, adding the SUBSTITUTE function to the formula, we can remove specific characters as shown below:
+In such a scenario, adding the SUBSTITUTE function to the formula, we can remove specific characters as shown below:

-Here, we used TRIM, CLEAN and SUBSTITUTE together.
+Here, we used TRIM, CLEAN, and SUBSTITUTE together.

-Few things to remember about the CLEAN function
+A few things to remember about the CLEAN function

 - The CLEAN function will give the value with all non-printable characters removed.